ShreyashRoyzada/AI_Champs_Screening_Test/README.md

 ## TASK 1.

-Completed the first task on 24/08/20 and added the files to the repo.
-Please find the 50 LinkedIn Profiles in the Task 1 Folder in .pdf format.
+Completed the Task 1 on 24/08/20 and added the files to the repo.
+Please find 51 LinkedIn Profiles in the Task 1 Folder in .pdf format.
 These were manually collected from LinkedIn and no bot/scrapper was used in the collection process.

+## TASK 2.

+Completed the Task 2 on 25/08/20 and added the files to the repo.
+The Files added were-
+* PDF Converter.py
+* Task2.csv
+* trail1.csv
+* trial2.csv
+* trial3.csv

+Among these files the **final submissions are the _PDF Converter.py_  and _Task2.csv_.**
+The other files are the files I created while debugging my code.